 “Oh no,” I muttered.
 This couldn’t be right.
 This had to be a mistake.
 “Hang on.”

 I fumbled through my backpack, pulling out a magical journal that I had kept on me or years now.
-I flipped through it until I reached the photograph that I had captured in Stormwind years ago.
-A gnomish inventor had captured a still shot of myself, Uncle Maron… and Lady Sonea.
-I held it out for Klick to see and the goblin reacted as I feared he would.
+I flipped through it until I reached a photograph that I had captured in Stonehaven years ago.
+A young inventor had captured a still shot of myself, Uncle Maron… and Lady Sonea.
+I held it out for Klick to see and he reacted as I feared he would.